 So if these traits are stable, we need to find ways to appreciate and maximize the benefit of each trait.
 Trying to change another person doesn’t work.
 It will just make them angry.
 And more determined theirs is the “correct” way of being.

-Finally, we to deepen our expectations.
+Finally, we need to deepen our expectations.

 Your family, friends, pastor, and premarital counselor will tell you that your marriage is not going to be romantic.
 The romance is going to disappear.
 That’s a given.
 You might as well accept it.